llankar/CyberCity2085/README.md

 ## Controls

 ### Corp View
+- Each turn grants funds to invest in the corporation
 - `1-4` add funds to research, security, politics and black ops
+- Budget is refreshed automatically when all funds are spent
 - `S` save game / `L` load game

 ### City View